status-im/nimbus-eth2/docs/logging.md

 The main objectives are:
 - INFO log level or higher should be suitable for long-term use, i.e. running for months or weeks.
 Logs are the users' main interface their beacon node and validators.
 In particular it should not be a denial-of-service vector, either by leading to high CPU usage of the console or filling disk space at an unsustainable rate.
-- INFO logs or higher should be target at users, logs only relevant to devs should be relegated to DEBUG or TRACE or commented out.
+- INFO logs or higher should be targeted at users, logs only relevant to devs should be relegated to DEBUG or TRACE or commented out.
 - DEBUG log level should still be readable by visual inspection during a slot time (6 seconds).

 Here is the suggestion of content per log level